xianlubird/awesome-python-webapp/README.md

 # awesome-python-webapp
-This is a demo for learning python.Just for fun !
+This is a demo for learning python.Just for fun !he he